Dmytronius/Jinja2-Tutorial/index.md

 # Best practices

-As a final note, we'd like to share a few best practices with you:
+As a final note, I'd like to share a few best practices with you:

-1. Use Jinja online parsers for debugging, such as the TTL255 Jinja2 parser
+1. Use Jinja online parsers for debugging, such as the [TTL255 Jinja2 parser](https://j2live.ttl255.com)
-2. Always convert to the proper data type prior to using any filters.
+2. Always convert to the proper data type before using any filters.
 For example:
 ```
 {{ set value = "123" }}
 {{ value > 100 }} given the value is of "string" type, make sure you convert to integer first